MathStuff/Matrices/README.md

 C.mode(n) #Returns the nth column's mode, give None to get all columns' modes

-C.iqr(n,as_quartiles) #Returns the nth column's iqr, give None to get all columns' iqr values.
-If first,second and third quartiles is desired, give as_quartiles parameter bool(True)
+C.iqr(n,as_quartiles,asDict) #Returns the nth column's iqr, give None to get all columns' iqr values.
+If first,second and third quartiles is desired, give as_quartiles parameter bool(True); asDict: True to get return a dictionary of features as keys and iqr's as values, False to get iqr's in a list.
+If n is given and asDict is False, returns a number(or a list dependent on as_quartiles).

-C.sdev(n,population) #Returns the nth column's standard deviation, if None is given as an argument returns all columns' standard deviations.
+C.sdev(n,population,asDict) #Returns the nth column's standard deviation, if None is given as an argument returns all columns' standard deviations.
+Give population parameter 1 if calculation is not for samples, 0 otherwise; asDict: True to get return a dictionary of features as keys and standard deviations as values, False to get standard deviations in a list.
+If n is given and asDict is False, returns a number.

+C.var(n,population,asDict) #Returns the nth column's variance, if None is given as an argument returns all columns' variance.
+Give population parameter 1 if calculation is not for samples, 0 otherwise; asDict: True to get return a dictionary of features as keys and variances as values, False to get variances in a list.
+If n is given and asDict is False, returns a number.

+C.cov(col1,col2,population) #Returns the col1 and col2's covariance.
 Give population parameter True if calculation is not for samples

-C.variance(n,population) #Returns the nth column's variance, if None is given as an argument returns all columns' variance.
-Give population parameter True if calculation is not for samples

-C.z(row,col) #Returns the z-scores of the desired row and/or column, call without arguments to get the all z-scores as a matrix
+C.z(row,col,population) #Returns the z-scores of the desired row and/or column, call without arguments to get the all z-scores as a matrix.
+If both row and column given, returns a number.
+Give population parameter 1 if calculation is not for samples, 0 otherwise.

-C.corr(column_1,column_2) #Returns linear correlation of 2 columns chosen from the matrix.
-If no argument given, returns the correlation matrix
+C.corr(column_1,column_2,population) #Returns linear correlation of 2 columns chosen from the matrix.
+If no argument given, returns the correlation matrix.
+Give population parameter 1 if calculation is not for samples, 0 otherwise

 C.normalize(column,inplace) #Normalize the data in the desired column, None to normalize all columns.
 Give inplace parameter "True" boolean value to make normalization in-place, "False" to return a new matrix with normalized data